TheGiftson/python-learning-platform/README.md

 ## 👨‍🏫 About

-**Learn Python with Giftson** is a comprehensive, full-stack learning platform designed to take complete beginners to professional Python programmers through structured, interactive lessons and hands-on projects.
+**Learn Python with TheGiftson** is a comprehensive, full-stack learning platform designed to take complete beginners to professional Python programmers through structured, interactive lessons and hands-on projects.

 ---